-Key Line Items:
+Key Line Items - The following line items contain critical information:

 - (1) Cash on hand at beginning of the quarter. - (2) CCC advances received during the quarter. - (3) Interest earned during the quarter. - (4) Expenditures for administrative and Internal Transportation, Storage, and Handling (ITSH) costs during the quarter.
 Both categories of cost must be subdivided into sub-categories identified in instructions issued by the FAS. - (5) Cash on hand at the end of the quarter.